sfajors/adventure-game/README.md

 # Adventure Game
 In this graphical adventure game, you and a group of friends enter a haunted house.
 Rumor has it that there's a hidden treasure in one of the rooms.
 Will you be the one to find it?
+When I initially started learning Python, I created this game with a smaller number of rooms and designed it to function as a command-line interface (CLI) application.
+However, I have since revisited it and transformed it into a graphical user interface (GUI) application, adding more rooms in the process.

 ## Gameplay
 **1. Start the Journey:** Begin by clicking the "Begin the Adventure" button